JAORMX/deet.blog/content/posts/day-10-trying-to-change-deet-s-schedule.md

 This morning she seemed to be more awake than before.
 We were able to get her out from the crate by introducing meatballs to her.
 But after a little while she went back to the crate.
 It's ok, it was a good start and in the end we all took a nap :D

-Other than that, the evening went like usually: Deet wakes up in the evening and it always takes time to get her out of the create so that we would be able to go out.
+Other than that, the evening went like usual: Deet wakes up in the evening and it always takes time to get her out of the crate so that we would be able to go out.
 This time it also took more time because we changed the harness.

 ![](/images/20200713_192905.jpg)